fp-cybrilla/fp-cybrilla.github.io/content/mf-transactions/onetime-purchases-old-apis.md

 ```

 *For payment modes: NACH auto debit*
-Call the [FPDocs, Create order API](https://fintechprimitives.com/api/#post-create-lumpsum-order-nach) with the following json.
+Call the [FPDocs, Create order](https://fintechprimitives.com/api/#post-create-lumpsum-order-nach) with the following json.
 Use the id of the mandate authorised by the investor using which the payment for this purchase will be pulled.
 [Learn how to setup nach mandates](/payments/nach).

 ```json
 {